emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 {% endhighlight %}

-<p>&emsp;As you can see, I've included ample commentation within the method.
+<p>&emsp;I've included ample commentation within the method.
 This tells me that I'll need to break it down into smaller methods in order to enforce the SRP.</p>

 <p>&emsp;Here are a few of my thoughts on the changes that should be made to <code><mark>put_mines</mark></code></p>